Best time to visit Botswana

 How Botswana changes by season

-Wildlife viewing at our Botswana camps is excellent year-round, but each season brings its own nuances and special charms.
-While “when is the best time to visit?” is a common question, there’s no simple answer.
+While 'when is the best time to visit?' is a common question, there’s no simple answer.
 Game sightings are never guaranteed, but by combining our knowledge of seasons, habitats, water availability, and animal behaviour, clear patterns begin to emerge.

 June to August

 Cooler, drier months offer peak wildlife visibility.
-Game concentrates around shrinking water sources, and the Delta is in full flood making it ideal for mokoro and boating.
-Clear skies, leafless trees, and fewer bugs make this a photographer’s dream and the top time for walking safaris and big cat encounters.
+Game concentrates around shrinking water sources, and the Delta waters’ inflow has peaked, making it ideal for mokoro and boating activities.
+Clear skies and leafless trees make this a photographer’s dream, and the top time for walking safaris and big cat encounters.

 November to March